-MADISON, Wisconsin — A federal appeals court says the Ho-Chunk Nation can offer video poker at its Madison casino.
+MADISON, Wisconsin — Wisconsin Attorney General Brad Schimel is asking the U.S. Supreme Court to hear his appeal of a federal court ruling that allows the Ho-Chunk Nation to offer video poker at its Madison casino.

-The state Department of Justice argued that video poker at the facility is a Class III card game and therefore prohibited under the terms of the tribe's gambling compact with the state.
-U.S. District Court Judge Barbara Crabb sided with the state last June.
+The state Department of Justice had argued that video poker at the facility is a Class III card game and therefore prohibited under the terms of the tribe's gambling compact with the state.

-The court said the state must criminalize a gambling activity in order to prohibit the tribe from engaging in it.
-The court pointed out that the state downgraded possession of video poker machines in establishments that serve alcohol from a criminal to civil offense in 1999.
+The appeals court said the state must criminalize a gambling activity in order to prohibit the tribe from engaging in it.